 For seeds that produce moisture-loving plants, consider forming a basin in the garden, with the seeds in the center.
 Once the seeds have germinated, you can fill the basin with water and keep the root ball moist.

 If the herbs you selected to grow from seed prefer a drier environment, form a mound in the garden, and plant your seeds on the crown of the mound.
-This will allow the mature plant to grow feeder roots into the surrounding mound for moisture, while the root ball remains safe from drowning.
+This will allow the mature plant to grow feeder roots into the surrounding soil for moisture, while the root ball remains safe from drowning.

 Finally, a big warning: growing herbs from seeds can be addictive!
 Gardeners love herbs, because they respond so well to good growing conditions; while providing sturdy, aromatic additions to the garden.